Joe Schmidt (rugby union): New Zealand provincial rugby

 Schmidt took up the option to coach New Zealand Schools, before leaving teaching to coach Bay of Plenty from 2003 to 2004.
 While at the Steamers he won the Ranfurly Shield defeating Auckland on 15 August 2004.
 The Steamers had one successful defence of the title before losing to Canterbury.
 Schmidt joined the Blues as assistant coach from 2004 to 2007 where, in his final year, they were knocked out in the semi-final.

 Clermont Auvergne

 Schmidt moved to Europe and joined Clermont Auvergne in 2007 as backs coach under Vern Cotter who he had previously worked with in Auckland.
-The side finished Top 14 runners-up twice in 2008 & 2009.
+The side finished Top 14 runners-up twice in 2008 and 2009.
 In 2010 the side finally won the competition, after 11 appearances in the final.
 In Europe, Clermont made less of an impact in the competition than in the Top 14.
 Between 2007 and 2009, Clermont failed to progress past the group stages, but during the 2009–10 Heineken Cup, Schmidt's last season with Clermont, Clermont advanced to the quarter-finals, but lost to Leinster 29–28.